mkr-infinity/Guide-to-unlock-Bootloader/README.md

 📜Now run ```adb devices``` to see if your device is connected or not.
 ![adb devics.png](https://github.com/mkr-infinity/Guide-to-unlocking-bootloader/assets/125804924/8d62d8ac-5744-4f2d-8161-a94b8087f5d0)

-☝️☝️☝️ if showing a device like this then everything 🆗<br>
+☝️☝️☝️ if showing a device like this then everything ok 🆗<br>

 >[!NOTE]
->🔀If your device is not showing then try to connect data cable/usb correctly or try another data cable.
+>- If your device is not showing then try to connect data cable/usb correctly or try another data cable.
-><br>🔀If data cable is original then check if u have missed enabling usb debugging.
+>- If data cable is original then check if u have missed enabling usb debugging.
+>- If ``adb devices`` says `No Command Found` make sure u installed the drivers.

 👉proceeding to next step after correctly showing attached devices.